Paulmicha/css-organization/README.md

 #### Roadmap
 - Make an alternative to [Axure](http://www.axure.com/) tailored to that kind of design system, for ex. based on [Electron](https://github.com/sindresorhus/awesome-electron) (see also [Photon](https://github.com/connors/photon))
-- Look into [Yeoman](http://yeoman.io/) for boilerplate automation
+- Look into [Slush](http://slushjs.github.io/) or [Yeoman](http://yeoman.io/) for boilerplate automation
-- Elaborate on Element Queries, essentially adjusting elements to their container instead of the entire viewport, which makes more sense in a modular, component-oriented system.
-See [css-element-queries](https://github.com/marcj/css-element-queries) and [elementqueries](http://elementqueries.com/).
+- Elaborate on [Element Queries](http://www.jonathantneal.com/blog/thoughts-on-media-queries-for-elements/), essentially adjusting elements to their container instead of the entire viewport, which makes more sense in a modular, component-oriented system.
+See @marcj's [css-element-queries](https://github.com/marcj/css-element-queries) and [elementqueries.com](http://elementqueries.com/).

 ## Categorization